Improved Kernels for Tracking Path Problem

 In this section we discuss a specific graph structure, namely the \textit{tree-sink structure}, and prove a lower bound for the number of trackers required if such a structure exists in an \stgraph.

-A \textit{tree-sink structure} in a graph $G$, is a subgraph $G'$ such that $V(G')=V(Tr)\cup\{x\}$, where $Tr$ is a tree with at least two vertices, and all of its leaves are adjacent to $x$.
-Here $Tr$ is the \textit{tree} while $x$ is the \textit{sink} of the tree-sink structure.
-Note that $x$ may or may not be adjacent to the non-leaf vertices of $Tr$.
+\begin{definition} A \textbf{tree-sink structure} in a graph $G$ is a subgraph $G'$ such that $V(G')=V(Tr)\cup\{x\}$, where $Tr$ is a tree with at least two vertices, and all of its leaves are adjacent to $x$.
+Here $Tr$ is the \textbf{tree} while $x$ is the \textbf{sink} of the tree-sink structure. \end{definition} Note that $x$ may or may not be adjacent to the non-leaf vertices of $Tr$.
+See Figure~\ref{fig:tree-sink}.
 We prove that if the sink $x$ is adjacent to more than $k+1$ vertices in $Tr$, then $G$ cannot be tracked with at most $k$ trackers.
 We start with a simple case when the graph $G$ itself is a tree-sink structure and either $s$ or $t$ is the sink.

 \begin{lemma} Let $G$ be an \stgraph that forms a tree-sink structure with $x\in V(G)$ as the sink and $x\in\{s,t\}$.
 If $|N(x)|=\delta$, then $\delta-1$ trackers are required in $G$, and these trackers have to be in $V(Tr)$, where $Tr$ is the tree induced by $G-x$. \end{lemma}